Surface Disinfecting After Illness

 Pacifiers and toys with hard surfaces without batteries and attached parts can go in the dishwasher.

 Tackle the Trash.
-Use a lined wastebasket in the sick person's room to minimize contact between you and the germy contents inside when taking out the trash.
-Empty the sick room wastebasket bin at least once daily, replacing the bag each time with a fresh one.
+Use a lined wastebasket in the sick person's room to minimize contact between you and the germy contents when taking out the trash.
+Empty the sick room wastebasket bin at least once daily, replacing the bag with a fresh one each time.

 Clear the Air.
 Dust can be extra irritating when someone is sick.
-Dust furniture around the room they are in, especially the headboard and the nightstand, and vacuum the floor every few days or more often if needed.
-Don't forget the corners and under the bed.
+Dust furniture around their room, especially the headboard and the nightstand, and vacuum the floor every few days or more often if needed.
+Remember the corners and under the bed.

-If the weather allows, open the windows to give stagnant germ-filled air a way out and usher fresh air in.
+If the weather allows, open the windows to give stagnant germ-filled air a way out and usher fresh air.
 They don't need to say open all day, just long enough to bring fresh air in and move infected air out.

 Buff the Bathroom